MathijsQ/oDCM_group_8/README.md

   - Metadata including competition name, season, date, home and away teams, and final score.
 - From **OddsPortal**, we will extract:
   - Pre-match odds for the main outcomes (home win, away win, Asian Handicap (AH) and Over/Under (OU)).
-   -Additional metadata such as competition, date, and bookmaker name.
+   -Additional metadata such as competition, date.

 We collected data for the **2024–2025 season** across the **top five European leagues** (Premier League, La Liga, Serie A, Bundesliga, Ligue 1) and **European competitions** (Champions League, Europa League, and Conference League).
 Since we want a complete overview of teams and odds patterns, we are not using random sampling.
 This ensures that all leagues and teams are consistently represented in the dataset.
 To align data from Opta Player Stats and OddsPortal, we will construct unique match identifiers based on team names, match date, and competition.

 ``
 For example:
-Manchester United vs Liverpool on 01/01/2024 in the Premier League → MUD_LIV_010124_PL ``
+Holstein Kiel vs Stuttgart on 08/03/2025 → holsteinkiel_stuttgart_080325
+``

 These identifiers will allow us to merge data across sources accurately.